 Actemra is available as an injection (Actemra SC), and as an IV infusion (Actemra IV).
 The injection can be done quickly at home.
 The infusion is done at a specialized infusion clinic.
 There is no option to receive Actemra infusions at home like there is with Orencia, another type of biologic medication.

 Subcutaneous injections (under the skin injections) are easy to do compared to other types of injections.
 A small needle pokes just under the skin to deliver medicine into the “fatty tissue” below.

 The dose for Actemra IV infusions is based on the patients’ weight, either at 4mg/kg or 8mg/kg.
 That means typical doses range from 200 mg to a maximum of 800 mg per infusion.

 Important Tests and Risks

 Actemra can make it a bit harder for people to fight off infections.
 People taking Actemra should call their doctor they have a fever, think they have an infection, or have been prescribed antibiotics to treat an infection.

 All patients should have a TB (tuberculosis) skin test and a chest x-ray before starting Actemra.

 How Actemra Works

 Actemra works by blocking the interleukin-6 receptor (IL-6R) found on the surface of cells within the body.
 Interleukin-6 (IL-6) is a signalling protein, or cytokine, that plays an important role in immune response.

 IL-6 is secreted by the immune system’s white blood cells, including T-cells and macrophages, to stimulate an immune response.
 They might release IL-6 during an infection, or after an injury that damages tissue, and its release leads to inflammation.

-Some patients with arthritis might have abnormally high IL-6 levels.
-This can cause pain and swelling in the joints.
+Some patients with vasculitis and arthritis might have abnormally high IL-6 levels.
+This can cause pain and swelling in the joints and the blood vessels.

 Actemra is a type of protein known as a monoclonal antibody that blocks IL-6 from working.
 In blocking IL-6, Actemra suppresses the body’s immune system.
 Although this suppression can make it slightly harder for patients to fight off infections, it also helps to stabilize an overactive immune system.